YatinSirohi/RedteamAnalysisAndHypothesis/README.md

 3. Open the root folder of the application on a terminal.
 You should have access to install_packages.sh and start_servers.sh files.

+5. Make install_packages.sh and start_servers.sh files executables using the below commands:<br/>
+Sudo chmod +x install_packages.sh
+Sudo chmod +x start_servers.sh

-4. Install the necessary packages by running the below command.<br/>
+6. Install the necessary packages by running the below command.<br/>
 ./install_packages.sh

-5. When you see a message saying, “All packages installed successfully”, close the terminal and run the below command to start the application:<br/>
+7. When you see a message saying, “All packages installed successfully”, close the terminal and run the below command to start the application:<br/>
 ./start_servers.sh

 Troubleshooting